MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/hybrid/plan-server-to-server-authentication-0.md

     This is the best choice if you want users to go to an enterprise search portal in a new site collection to use hybrid search.

-Integrated Windows authentication using NTLM is required to allow the SharePoint Authentication service to pass user claims to SharePoint Online using OAuth.
+Integrated Windows authentication using NTLM is required to allow the SharePoint Authentication service to pass user claims to SharePoint in Microsoft 365 using OAuth.